Run Budget & Fee Approval Votes Online

 Non-binding polls and formal motions

-Set up in under 10 minutes.
+Set up in as little as 5 minutes.
 Free for up to 20 voters.
 No credit card required.

 Questions? support@electionchamp.com